How many days in Tokyo do you need? Answer: Not too many.

 And what do people do after work to destress?
 Head to buildings filled with rows of loud arcade machines on every floor and sit in trance like states while chain smoking and gaming.

 The irony of it all is that the infrastructure for public wi-fi and hotspots are non existent for visitors.
-If you need to connect outside of your hotel, get a mobile wifi thingie at the airport.
+If you need to connect outside of your hotel, get a mobile wifi thingie at the airport (check at airportlist).
 That mobile wifi does also depend on how many days in Tokyo you do spend.
 Read Tips for Japan.

 The Fashion Am I considered uncool if I don’t like Tokyo’s street style?
 Oh well.
 Just because I won’t wear it (you’ll find me in rolled up jeans and sandals a lot of times) doesn’t mean I don’t like it or don’t respect it.
 But I did not feel that way about most of the street fashion in Tokyo.
 I wouldn’t wear it and I certainly didn’t like it.
 Some styles are interesting but most of it looked ridiculously forced, devoid of any harmony and trying too hard to be anti whatever.
 Some of it felt borderline geared toward attracting pedophile attention.
 Yuck.